Skip to content

 }

 In addition to conditionally displaying a field, you can also conditionally mark a field as required: true based on the value of another field using the requiredIf setting.
 Like if, this property takes an object with keys matching the names of other fields in the same schema.
-The condition values must match the sibling field values exactly to pass.
+The condition values must match the sibling field values exactly to pass, use MongoDB-style comparison operators, or dot notation.

 Also like the if setting, the requiredIf can take complex conditionals with a mix of comparisons to other schema fields within the same modal, and calls to a method.
 All conditions must be met before the field will be active.